Ahmed Indian Restaurant Alafaya in Orlando

 - What did the most recent inspection of Ahmed Indian Restaurant Alafaya in Orlando find?

-- Ahmed Indian Restaurant Alafaya in Orlando was most recently inspected on April 6, 2026 with 15 violation(s), including 1 high-priority violation(s).
-Disposition: Warning Issued.
+- Ahmed Indian Restaurant Alafaya in Orlando was most recently inspected on July 9, 2026 with 7 violation(s).
+Disposition: Call Back - Complied.

 - Has Ahmed Indian Restaurant Alafaya in Orlando ever been shut down?